Seif-R15/Object_Detction__SSD_Lite/README.md

 # Usage

-To run the code, use the following command:
+To run the code, use the following command on CMD or Anaconda Prompt:

 `Live_Detection_Positioning_Streaming.py <net type> <model path> <label path> [video file]`